Siege of Maastricht (1673): Fortification by besiegers

 Around 14 June, the circumvallation was in principle finished.
 Due to difficult terrain large gaps remained, which was not seen as a problem as the structure served no real function.
 In 1632, Frederick Henry's circumvallation had been much more extensive.
 The same day a third bridge was completed to the south of the city.
+The French were equipped with sixty-three large caliber cannon.
 On 16 June, gun batteries were positioned, two in front of the Tongeren Gate and one on the north slope of the St Pietersberg which offers an ideal vantage point over the fortress.
 The guns, once in place, immediately opened fire, spending three thousand shot in the first six hours.
+During the entire siege, about twenty-thousand shot were by them fired, out of a total stockpile of fifty-thousand.
 It now became clear that the Tongeren Gate was the main object.
 It formed a weak point in the defences as it was protected by a small ravelin only and the city wall behind this was still mediaeval in form, without a full height backing earthwork, though a cavalier was present, the Tongerse Kat.
 Furthermore, there was only a dry moat to its north.
 In front of the ravelin a new lunette had been constructed but to obtain the necessary earth, to the south a nearby redoubt protecting the Jeker sluice inlet had been levelled.
 Vauban later criticised this, claiming that if the redoubt had still be present he had not dared to attack at this point because of its enfilading fire.
 Such fire was still provided by a large protruding hornwork to the north of the gate and the Groene Halve Maan, a demi-lune to its south.

 At 21:00, 17 June, the two assault trenches towards the Tongeren Gate were opened.
 Work progressed at a steady pace under the cover of darkness and already in the late night a start could be made with the first parallel, their connecting trench, which was finished the next day.
 During 19 and 20 June, the second parallel was constructed.
 De Fariaux considered a sally to destroy the trenches but decided against it because they were too extensive and had been reinforced by artillery.
 The French gun batteries smashed the palisades, silenced the Dutch cannon on the Tongerse Kat, and created small breaches in the main wall.
 This caused much nervousness among the city population, as traditionally soldiers had the right to plunder a city once its wall had been breached.
 On 23 June, the left and right assault trenches reached their farthest point, about 160 metres from the forward defences, beyond effective musket range.
 During the night of 23/24 June, the third parallel was finished and about 2500 troops were assembled in it to storm the gate.